Self-Anointing

 Description

-- Hedgehogs will lick or chew the object of interest and create foamy saliva or lather which they will then deposit onto various parts of its body.
+• Hedgehogs will lick or chew the object of interest and create foamy saliva or lather which they will then deposit onto various parts of their body.

-- Vomit tends to be more slimy than frothy and usually is a result from motion sickness.
+• Vomit tends to be more slimy than frothy and it is usually a result from motion sickness.

-- Substances that can provoke self-anointing include chemicals, perspiration, leather, perfume, hand lotion, soaps, traces of food on your hands (especially garlic), and excrement.
+• Substances that can provoke self-anointing include: chemicals, perspiration, leather, perfume, hand lotion, hair products, soaps, traces of food on your hands (especially garlic), and excrement.

 Anointing Process